bojanzdelar/Supplement-shop/README.md

 Buyers can be guests or self registered users and they can browse products, add them to cart and make orders.

-Administrators can manage products and categories and existing orders.
+Administrators can manage products, categories and existing orders.

 ## System architecture